Dezenix/.github/profile/README.md

 #### With its varied range of projects and source codes, Dezenix has something for everyone.
 It saves your time and gives a smooth and high-fidelity solution to other developers.
 #### Dezenix can assist you with getting started with front-end development and UI/UX right now!

-<h3 align="center">JOIN US IN OUR MISSION OF NO-CODE OPEN SOURCE CONTRIBUTION, AND LET'S MAKE IT BIG.</h3>
+<h3 align="center">JOIN US IN OUR MISSION OF CREATING A WORLD'S LARGEST LIBRARY FOR DSIGNERS AND FRONTEND DEVELOPERS, AND LET'S MAKE IT BIG.</h3>

 <h1 align="center">Connect! with us<img src='https://raw.githubusercontent.com/ShahriarShafin/ShahriarShafin/main/Assets/handshake.gif' width="70px"> </h1>
 <p align="center">